Dexalot/dexalot-docs/docs/articles/runanode/README.md

 We highly recommend the user to follow the official documentation from Ava Labs [Nodes & Validators](https://docs.avax.network/nodes) to run an Avalanche node to track the primary networks as a good starting point.

 To successfully run a non-validating Avalanche node that tracks Dexalot L1, you'll perform the following high-level steps:
-  - Install the AvalancheGo Executable Binary: Set up the base Avalanche node software to connect to the primary networks.
+  - **Install the AvalancheGo Executable Binary**: Set up the base Avalanche node software, `avalanchego`, to connect to the primary networks.
-  - Download and Configure the Subnet-EVM Plugin: Obtain the correct version of the Subnet-EVM plugin and configure it for Dexalot L1.
+  - **Download and Configure the Subnet-EVM Plugin**: Obtain the correct version of the Subnet-EVM plugin and configure it for Dexalot L1.
-  - Configure Dexalot L1 Specific Settings: Add the latest `upgrade.json` file and enable state-sync if desired.
+  - **Configure Dexalot L1 Specific Settings**: Add the latest `upgrade.json` file and enable state-sync if desired.
-  - Update Node Configuration to Track Dexalot L1: Modify the node's configuration to include the Dexalot subnet.
+  - **Update Node Configuration to Track Dexalot L1**: Modify the node's configuration to include the Dexalot L1 tracking.
-  - Start and Monitor the Node: Launch the node and monitor its status to ensure it's operating correctly.
+  - **Start and Monitor the Node**: Launch the node and monitor its status to ensure it's operating correctly.

 ### Note on State-Sync Option